 Under both NSW and national law, it is illegal to make therapeutic claims about goods if they are not registered with the Therapeutic Goods Administration (TGA).
 This means that it would be illegal to sell or supply e-cigarettes if a label, website, poster or website makes a claim like ‘this product will help you quit smoking’.
 Verbal statements by salespeople are also included.

 The maximum penalty for these offences is up to five years imprisonment and/or fines of up to $440,000.
 For more information on therapeutic claims, please contact the TGA on 1800 020 653 or visit the

+Retailers who only sell e-cigarettes and accessories are able to apply for an exemption, so that e-cigarettes may be used within their store.
 There is an application process and additional conditions will apply.
 Retailers who also sell tobacco products or other products are not eligible to apply for an exemption.

 For more information, refer to